HeikkiKantanen/sanoma_assignment/README.md

 ## Instructions of use:

-### This project is hosted in netlify so you can just access it via the link on the righ hand side or you can run the project locally.
+### This project is hosted in netlify so you can just access it via the link on the right hand side or you can run the project locally.

 ### Run the project locally